 Another sleepless-ish night was endured but you notice things that help even slightly.
 The bedroom of the apartment (for the week, I’m away from home) seemed to be the place that tightened things up the most, indeed things seem to settle down substantially, bar an amazing overriding sense of soreness brought on by all the coughing, when I go outside.
 In the middle of the night, frustrated, I went out on the apartment balcony and subsequently fell asleep rather quickly.
 I came back inside around 4am and got coughy again, persevered for a while before heading back out around 7.
 Plan for tonight is weird but obvious – I’ll be sleeping outdoors!

 Hopefully this will continue my progress, which I’ve noted today.
 Still ill, and very sore in there, but things seem better!
 Week 9 Run 2 is postponed again but I’m hopeful it can happen tomorrow, fingers crossed!

-With running out of the question, we went for a short walk in order to satisfy the mile-a-day criteria I set for Juneathon.
-We took to the beach again but the tide was in really far so we only had soft sand to walk on, or face a wait of a few hours (can cross “googling high tide times” of my list of things to do) – we elected to go for it, and boy was it difficult!
-It felt more like hiking (and I’m inclined to classify it as such on Endomondo) and really showed up how ill my respiratory system is, but we made a nice 2-and-a-bit km and it got my heart pumping so it’s all good.
+With running out of the question, I went for a short walk in order to satisfy the mile-a-day criteria I set for Juneathon.
+I took to the beach again but the tide was in really far so I only had soft sand to walk on, or face a wait of a few hours (can cross “googling high tide times” of my list of things to do) – so I elected to go for it, and boy was it difficult!
+It felt more like hiking (and I’m inclined to classify it as such on Endomondo) and really showed up how ill my respiratory system is, but I made a nice 2-and-a-bit km and it got my heart pumping so it’s all good.